 We also got around town with this lock cinched to our bike frame, making it quickly convenient to access and not weighing down anything noticeable.

 Ease of Use

-On the surface, this lock seems pretty straightforward: it's a steel-coated band covered in Kevlar with a combination lock on it.
+This lock seems pretty straightforward on the surface: it's a steel-coated band covered in Kevlar with a combination lock on it.
 The end slides through the lock and, when you depress a small, silver button, the band slides in or out.
-As designed, the lock is easy to use and unless you forget the combination, you're probably golden.
+As designed, the lock is easy to use, and unless you forget the combination, you're probably golden.
 Setting and resetting the combination is super easy when following the included instructions.

-We appreciated the soft cable, which won't scratch the paint off our frames, and can be made to go around both tires, the frame and a bike rack (as long as you remove the front wheel and put it next to the back one).
-The combination was easy enough to use and sometimes quicker than a key (except for the cases when we forgot the combination, but that has more to do with the inside of our skulls, rather than anything wrong with the lock).
+We appreciated the soft band, which won't scratch the paint off our frames and can be made to go around both tires, the frame, and a bike rack (as long as you remove the front wheel and put it next to the back one).
+The combination was easy enough to use and sometimes quicker than a key (except for when we forgot the combination, but that has more to do with the inside of our skulls, rather than anything wrong with the lock).

-The only downside to a combination lock was in low-light situations, so make sure you carry some sort of light with you so you can see the numbers on the lock.
+The only downside to a combination lock was in low-light situations, so make sure you carry a light with you so you can see the numbers on the lock.

 Our reviewers loved the cable-like design of this lock that enables more creative locking solutions than the more rigid U-locks.
 By removing the front wheel of your bike and locking it next to the rear, the lock enabled our reviewers to secure both road and mountain bikes, which we thought was pretty awesome.
-It definitely provides a wider range of locking options, enabling riders in urban, suburban and trail environments to use what they could to lock their bike.
-The Ottolock accommodated fences, streetlamps, mountain boards, trees, and, of course, bike racks (both on the ground and the back of your car.)
+Even though it grants a wide range of locking options, we caution you to know where you're locking your bike.
+As mentioned in the Security metric, a savvy thief can destroy this lock within seconds.

 Should You Buy the OTTO DesignWorks Ottolock Cinch?